 Confession itself, of course, is not a hindrance, but people make it a hindrance.
 It is not uncommon to hear from individuals that they are not regular participants in the Eucharist because they have not been to Confession.

 If you resolve to be a regular participant in the Eucharist, as every Orthodox should be, you should plan on periodic Confession.
-This is defined by your Priest and usually it means anywhere from once a month to once every six months.
+This is defined by your spiritual father and usually it means anywhere from once a month to once every six months.

 • It is not acceptable in the tradition of the Church to keep away from the Eucharist using Confession as an excuse.
 The Sacrament of Confession exists to enhance our approach to the Eucharist, not to impede it.